RyanWickham/Age-In-Minutes-Calculator-Android-Mobile/README.md

 # Age In Minutes Calculator Android Mobile
+Enter your date of birth and it shows how many minutes has past since you were born

 ## About The Project
 This is my first project that I have created on my path for learning Android Mobile Development.
 This was meant as a simple project to help myself learn the basics of kotlin and setting up a mobile development.